nmdcm/nmdcm/README.md

 I’m a software engineer with a strong foundation in full stack development, data workflows, and scalable systems.
 Over the years, I’ve worked on a variety of impactful projects—though most of them live in private repositories (for now).

-My current role as Senior BI Engineer at Emirates is focussed more deeply into the world of data, analytics, and business intelligence.
-I currently build solutions that turn data into decisions at scale.

 ##

 ##### Here are some of the technologies powering my digital solutions